 The definition of business goals helps not only to assemble the team but also outline the deadlines and get an idea of the needed resources such as the needed management tools.
 This, in turn, has an impact on budget planning and resource allocation.

 Choose the right size and type of your team

 As Amazon’s CEO Jeff Bezos once said, “if you can’t feed a team with two pizzas, the team is too big”.
 So a “two pizzas” rule became an informal standard of evaluating a sufficient team size.

-The more people there are on a team, the harder it becomes to manage them, allocate tasks and keep the communication going in a seamless and transparent manner.
+The more people there are on a team, the harder it becomes to manage them, assign roles and responsibilities and keep the communication going in a seamless and transparent manner.
 On one hand, a big team means a diverse variety of skills and this is absolutely true.
 On the other hand, it is recommended to have either a single team of 5-8 people or assemble a big team and break it down into smaller sub-teams.
 Here are the pros and cons of each option.

 A “generalist” team: one team for all tasks